LangsterGA/test/README.md

 - ***Username***: The email address you use as a user name to access Go.Data (the administrator sets this in Go.Data)
 - ***Password***: The password you use to access Go.Data - if you are using the password for the first time, log into the Go.Data URL in a browser and you will be prompted to change your password.
 Then use the new password with this toolbox.
 If you don't do that step - the tool may not function.
 - ***Outbreak***: The name of the outbreak you want to extract data for.
 Within the toolbox dialog, a drop-down list will populate with outbreaks you have been given access to by the outbreak administrator.
 - ***GIS layer (optional)***: GIS layer with a unique identifier that matches the Go.Data summary data unique identifier field (LocationID).
 This is only necessary if you are joining summary data ouput to a GIS layer.
 The user must provide this layer - no data is provided with this toolbox.
-Some sources are referenced on this [page](https://worldhealthorganization.github.io/godata/locations/).
+Some GIS data sources are referenced on this [page](https://worldhealthorganization.github.io/godata/locations/).

 ## Step 1: Download the Go.Data ArcGIS Pro toolbox from [here](https://github.com/WorldHealthOrganization/godata-ESRI-SITREP-toolbox)
 ## Step 2:  Open ArcGIS Pro and add the toolbox to your project